-Met Police chief Cressida Dick to step down
+Cressida Dick to step down as Metropolitan Police chief

 Last week, the police watchdog found "disgraceful" misogyny, discrimination and sex harassment among some Met PCs.

-Dame Cressida, who hours earlier said she had no intention of quitting, has faced multiple controversies.
+Dame Cressida was the first woman to lead the UK's biggest police force.

+Speaking on BBC London hours before her departure was announced, she said she was "seething angry" about the watchdog's findings and that she had "absolutely no intention" of quitting.

-In a statement, Mr Khan said he was "not satisfied" with Dame Cressida's response to the police watchdog's report, and that she "will be stepping aside" as a result.
+But in his statement, Mr Khan said he was "not satisfied" with Dame Cressida's response and that she "will be stepping aside" as a result.

-Mr Khan thanked the commissioner, the first woman to lead Britain's biggest police force, for her 40-year policing career.
+Mr Khan thanked the commissioner for her 40-year policing career.

 He said he would now "work closely with the home secretary on the appointment of a new commissioner" with an aim to restore trust in the Met.